-Standardised testing is used twice a year to monitor the progress of all pupils in the school.
-This, as well as on going teacher assessment and pupil progress meetings, ensure that children who are at risk of under achievement are identified and provision put in place.

-• Pupils accessing intervention programmes will be assessed by the use of standardised tests or assessments specific to the intervention before and after the intervention to track the impact of the intervention and the progress the child has made.
-The SENDCO collects this assessment information and uses to monitor any future provision which is needed for individual children.
+- Standardised testing is used twice a year to monitor the progress of all pupils in the school.
+This, as well as ongoing teacher assessment and pupil progress meetings, ensure that children who are at risk of under achievement are identified and provision put in place. - Pupils accessing intervention programmes will be assessed by the use of standardised tests or assessments specific to the intervention before and after the intervention to track the impact of the intervention and the progress the child has made.
+The SENDCo collects this assessment information and uses it to monitor any future provision which is needed for individual children.
+The SENCO moderates the effectiveness of intervention termly with colleagues and plans in accordance with the outcomes.

-How is classroom quality first provision monitored?
+How is high quality provision in the classroom monitored?

-Monitoring of Quality First Teaching is achieved through classroom observations, planning monitoring by the SENDCO and termly meetings between SENDCO and class teachers.
+Monitoring of high quality Teaching is achieved through classroom observations, planning monitoring by the SENDCo and termly meetings between SENDCo and class teachers.